takhyun12/Java-Programming-and-Software-Engineering-Fundamentals/Java Programming Arrays Lists and Structured Data/README.md

 # Java Programming: Arrays, Lists, and Structured Data
-Certificate of the course that is offered at Coursera, by Duke Universitry.
+Certificate of the course that is offered at Coursera and Duke Universitry.

 #### Author: Tackhyun Jung